-Warming up his instrument, the visiting musician plays a traditional tune in the family's yurt between Grandma and Grandfather (below).
-The white foal refuses to suckle (above).
+Warming up his instrument, the visiting musician plays a traditional tune in the family's yurt between Grandma and

 Style Wars

 Made in the early 1980s, this film was the first to celebrate urban graffiti as true art - at a time when everyone else considered the creators vandals, and their works a crime.
 We meet some of the kids and hear what they were thinking and why they "tagged."